dkaul09/WorldCupSimulator/README.md

 This simulator consists of the 32 teams that took part in the FIFA Men's World Cup 2022.
 In addition, I have also attached an excel spreadsheet that summarizes each of the 32 teams' attacking and defensvie strength, which is used to calculate the xG of a team against their opponent.
 I will later on explain how I calculated the strengths and adjusted them to make the simulations more accurate.

+**What is in the Excel Sheet and how has the data been calculated?**
+Inside the Excel sheet,

 **How to run the install project**